melezhik/Sparrow6/posts/Application Less Containers.md

 # Conclusion

-Inverted deployment schema, when containers initiate update through agent layers and decoupling application from container could be an interesting alternative to classic container deployment schema, where application always packed into container images.
-Such an approach may give a lot flexibility in container life circle management and simplify kubernetes configurations.
-More over Raku together with Sparrow may be a good choice when writing configuration management agents.
+Inverted deployment schema, when containers initiate update through agent layers and decoupling application from container could be an interesting alternative to classic container deployment schema, where application always packed into container image and comes together.
+Such an approach may give a lot flexibility in container life circle management and simplify kubernetes configurations bringing all configuration complexity into agent layers instead of tinkering it inside Dockerfiles/Kubernetes manifests.
+It also reduces necessity update kubernetes manifests too often ( whether it's gitops style or imperative kubectl apply approach ) and as result simplify operations circle.

+Raku and Sparrow may be a good choice when writing configuration management agents layers.

 Please let me know what you think.
 Comments and feedback are welcome.